top of page

 Need

 People need to want to come on the course.
 It does not work so well if people are told they have to attend.
 It has been designed to replicate the intensity of real product / service development and requires teamwork and commitment outside of the workshops.
 For the most part the host organisation advertises internally through their own channels and include an application form asking people why they want to come on the course, their interest in innovation and how they think it may help their career / research.
-There is also team-based evening or homework.
+There is also team-based evening project work.

 Incentive